Pemmican: History

 British polar expeditions fed a type of pemmican to their dogs as "sledging rations".
 Called "Bovril pemmican" or simply "dog pemmican", it was a beef product consisting, by volume, of 2/3 protein and 1/3 fat (i.e., a 2:1 ratio of protein to fat), without carbohydrate.
 It was later ascertained that although the dogs survived on it, this was not a nutritious and healthy diet for them, being too high in protein.
 Members of Ernest Shackleton's 1914–1916 expedition to the Antarctic resorted to eating dog pemmican when they were stranded on ice during the antarctic summer.

 During the Second Boer War (1899–1902), British troops were given an iron ration made of 4 oz of pemmican and 4 ounces of chocolate and sugar.
 The pemmican would keep in perfect condition for decades.
 It was considered much superior to biltong, a form of cured game meats commonly used in Africa.
 This iron ration was prepared in two small tins (soldered together) that were fastened inside the belts of the soldiers.
 It was the last ration used and it was used only as a last resort—when ordered by the commanding officer.
 A man could march on this for 36 hours before he began to drop from hunger.

 While serving as chief of scouts for the British Army in South Africa, American adventurer Frederick Russell Burnham required pemmican to be carried by every scout.

 Pemmican, likely condensed meat bars, was used as a ration for French troops fighting in Morocco in the 1920s.
+Pemmican was also taken as an emergency ration by Amelia Earhart in her 1928 transatlantic flight.

 A 1945 scientific study of pemmican criticized using it exclusively as a survival food because of the low levels of certain vitamins.

 A study was later done by the U.S. military in January 1969, entitled Arctic Survival Rations, III.
 The Evaluation of Pemmican Under Winter Field Conditions.
 The study found that during a cycle of two starvation periods the subjects could stave off starvation for the first cycle of testing with only 1000 calories worth of pemmican.

 Contemporary uses

-Today, people in many indigenous communities across North America continue to make pemmican for personal, community, and ceremonial consumption.
+Today, people in many indigenous communities across North America continue to make pemmican for personal, communal, and ceremonial consumption.
 Some contemporary pemmican recipes incorporate ingredients that have been introduced to the Americas in the past 500 years, including beef.
-There are also indigenous-owned companies, such as Tanka Bar, based on Pine Ridge Indian Reservation in South Dakota, that produce pemmican or foods based on traditional pemmican recipes, for commercial distribution.
+There are also indigenous-owned companies that produce pemmican or foods based on traditional pemmican recipes for commercial distribution.